-Hypnobirthing is all about experiencing childbirth in an atmosphere of calm relaxation using meditation, free of the fear and tension that prevents our birthing muscles from functioning as nature intended them to.
+Hypnobirthing teaches parents-to-be all about experiencing childbirth in an atmosphere of calm relaxation using meditation, free of the fear and tension that prevents our birthing muscles from functioning as nature intended them to.

-Using breathing techniques, meditation and self-hypnosis, parents can mutually benefit from a programme that will help you overcome your fears and learn to ignore the traumatic birth stories that seem to circulate and scare us about labour.
+Using breathing techniques, meditation and self-hypnosis, parents can mutually benefit from a programme that will help you stay calm, overcome your fears and learn to ignore the traumatic birth stories that seem to circulate and scare us about labour and delivery, overall resulting in a positive birth experience.

 From hypnobirthing techniques to your local hypnobirthing courses, here's everything you need to know about hypnobirthing.

-The principles of hypnobirthing are to combine mindfulness and hypnosis for birth, aiming to remove some of the fear surrounding labour and give mums-to-be the support and confidence they need to turn giving birth into a truly positive experience.
+The principles of hypnobirthing are to combine mindfulness and hypnosis, aiming to remove some of the fear surrounding labour and birth and give mums-to-be the support and confidence they need to turn giving birth into a truly positive experience.

 So many of the labour stories shared by women – our friends, family, and own mothers – are negative; we rarely share the positive, happy stories of birth as it seems much more entertaining to share horror stories.
 But giving birth is one of the most natural experiences humans go through, so let’s make it a positive one!

-Hypnobirthing arms mums-to-be with the confidence to cope with pain, to aim for an uninterrupted birth (referring to inducements), and also to be prepared should your birth not go to plan, for instance if an emergency C-section is required.
+Hypnobirthing arms mums-to-be with the confidence to tackle pain management, to aim for an uninterrupted birth (referring to inducements), and also to be prepared should your birth not go to plan, for instance, if you require medical intervention and an emergency C-section is required.

 Professional hypnobirthing practitioner Caron Newton explains: "One woman who played a part in the revolution of Hypnobirthing is Michelle Leclaire O’Neill, who wrote about the phenomenon of natural childbirth in her book published in 1987.
 Giving birth on your back, under spotlights, in a clinical environment, is not a natural way to have a baby,"